thamugadi/mltt-c/README.md

 # mltt-c
-this is a WIP implementation of a language based on Martin-Löf type theory + W-types in C. it's still poorly tested.
+this is a WIP implementation of a language based on Martin-Löf type theory + W-types in C. it's still poorly tested. don't hesitate to let me know if some cases wouldn't work :)

 **todo:**
 - W-types recursors